ACE (1) m EnglishFrom the English word meaning

 Franklin.

-... [more] FRANKLIN m EnglishFrom an English surname that was derived from Middle English
+... [more] Franklin m EnglishFrom an English surname that was derived from Middle English

 frankelin "freeman".
 A famous bearer of the surname was Benjamin Franklin (1706-1790), an American statesman, inventor, scientist and philosopher.
 The name has commonly been given in his honour in the United States.
 It also received a boost during the term of American president Franklin D. Roosevelt (1882-1945).

-FREYA f Norse Mythology, English (Modern), GermanFrom Old Norse
+Freya f Norse Mythology, English (Modern), GermanFrom Old Norse

 Freyja meaning

 "lady".
-This was the name of the goddess of love, beauty, war and death in Norse mythology.
-She claimed half of the heroes who were slain in battle and brought them to her realm of Fólkvangr.
+This is the name of a goddess associated with love, beauty, war and death in Norse mythology.
+She claims half of the heroes who are slain in battle and brings them to her realm of Fólkvangr.
 Along with her brother

 Freyr and father

-Njord, she was one of the Vanir (as opposed to the Æsir).
+Njord, she is one of the Vanir (as opposed to the Æsir).
 Some scholars connect her with the goddess

 Frigg.

-... [more] GASTON m FrenchPossibly from a Germanic name derived from the element
+... [more] Gaston m FrenchPossibly from a Germanic name derived from the element

 gast meaning

-"stranger, guest".
+"guest, stranger".
 This is the usual French name for Saint

 Vedastus, called

-GIOVANNI m ItalianItalian form of
+Giovanni m ItalianItalian form of

 Iohannes (see

-JOHN).
+John).
 This name has been very common in Italy since the late Middle Ages, as with other equivalents of

 John in Europe.
-The Renaissance painter Giovanni Bellini (1430-1516) and the painter and sculptor Giovanni Lorenzo Bernini (1598-1680) were two famous bearers of the name.
+The Renaissance writer Giovanni Boccaccio (1313-1375), the painter Giovanni Bellini (1430-1516) and the painter and sculptor Giovanni Lorenzo Bernini (1598-1680) were famous bearers of the name.

-GLADYS f Welsh, EnglishFrom the old Welsh name
+Gladys f Welsh, English, French, SpanishFrom the Old Welsh name

-Gwladus, possibly derived from
+Gwladus, probably derived from

 gwlad meaning

 "country".
-It has historically been used as a Welsh form of
+Alternatively, it may have been adopted as a Welsh form of

-CLAUDIA.
+Brychan Brycheiniog.
 This name became popular outside of Wales after it was used in Ouida's novel

 Puck (1870).

-GLORIA f English, Spanish, Italian, GermanMeans
+Gloria f English, Spanish, Italian, GermanMeans

 "glory", from the Portuguese and Spanish titles of the Virgin